Skip to main content

 EdgeDNS Team··9 min read

-OCSP and stapling: how browsers check whether a certificate has been revoked
+Revocation: how browsers check whether a certificate has been revoked (and why OCSP is dying)

-You should care because OCSP introduces a privacy and performance problem that most websites don't realize they have.
+You should care because OCSP introduces a privacy and performance problem that the ecosystem is now actively retiring.
 Every time a visitor loads your HTTPS site, their browser is potentially making a separate OCSP request to the certificate authority's server — telling the CA which website the visitor is browsing.
 That is a privacy leak.
 It also adds latency: the page can't fully load until the OCSP response comes back.
 The fix is OCSP stapling, where the server fetches the OCSP response on behalf of the visitor and "staples" it to the TLS handshake.
 The visitor gets the validity proof without their browser ever talking to the CA, which is faster and more private at the same time.

-The four things every OCSP check looks at:
+The five things every revocation check looks at today:

 Don't worry if some of the words above are still unfamiliar — there's a plain-language glossary at the bottom of this page, and most of the terms link to their own beginner guides if you want to learn more.